gaultier/blog/advent_of_code_5.md

 True is written `#t` and false `#\f`.

-We only deal with ascii, so it is safe to compare ascii codes (type `man ascii` in your terminal to see these).
+We only deal with ascii, so it is safe to compare ascii codes.

 What is the ascii code of`A`?
 Let's try it: